| Earth is Ours

 felt his love.

-other to live, but they had taken their relationship far beyond just a
+to live, but they had taken their relationship far beyond just a symbiotic

-symbiotic association.
-They were one, yet they maintained separate,
+association.
+They were one, yet they maintained separate, and many

-and many times, conflicting identities.
-Neither of them believed they
+times, conflicting identities.
+Neither of them believed they would have

-would have developed love, yet they did both the deep mental love and
+developed love, yet they did both the deep mental love and surprisingly

-surprisingly the passion of physical love as well.
-Amy didn’t even know
+the passion of physical love as well.
+Amy didn’t even know what love

-what love was in the beginning.
-They had fought for dominance ever
+was in the beginning.
+They had fought for dominance ever since they

-since they met, but somewhere along the way it ceased to be a battle
+met, but somewhere along the way it ceased to be a battle and became

-and became a relationship necessary to each of them.
-It was not
+a relationship necessary to each of them.
+It was not necessary as the

-Each was lost without the other.
-Life was not something they wanted
+without the other.
+Life was not something they wanted alone, because